Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Catalogue

 Examples of possible patterns in window \textbf{A }generated in one event are symbolically shown in Fig.\ref{ff17}.
-Here we skip the events with empty window \textbf{A.} Pairs with the clutch meet (\ref{sabe37}), pairs without a clutch do not.
-Each source has at least one clutch.
-According to the above definition, diagrams represent the candidates in the event: one binary (\textit{a}), two binaries (\textit{b}), one trinary (\textit{c}), one ternary (\textit{d}).
+We skip the events with empty window \textbf{A.} Pairs with the bar meet (\ref{sabe37}), pairs without the bar do not.
+Now we work with the patterns, where each source has at least one bar.
+According to the above definition, diagrams represent the candidates in the event: one binary (\textit{a}), two binaries (\textit{b}), one trinary (\textit{c}), one quaternary (\textit{d}).
 The rate of other combinations of candidates is negligible.
 Combinations that do not correspond to the defined candidates, such as diagrams \textit{e, f}, also have very little weight.
-We skip them and only accept candidates \textit{a-d} into the catalogue.
-The circle events cover only part of the sky (defined by the fraction $\pi/4$).
-We also lose candidates between neighboring events when the pairs are split between neighbors.
+We skip them and accept only candidates \textit{a-d} into the catalogue.
+The circle events cover only part of the sky (corresponding to the fraction $\pi/4$).
+We also lose candidates between neighboring events when the pairs are split between the neighbors.
 To recover these losses, we work with modified coverage:

-\textit{i)} The event circles of radius $72\,\mathrm{as}$ are replaced by squares of edge $144\,\mathrm{as}$ with no gaps between them.
+\textit{i)} The event circles of radius $72\,\mathrm{as}$ are replaced by squares of edge $144\mathrm{as}$ with no gaps between them.
 In each square, we search for multiple star candidates.

-\textit{ii)} The procedure is repeated with the same squares centred in the corners and the edge centres of the former squares ($4$ grids in total).
+\textit{ii)} The procedure is repeated with the same squares centred in the corners and the edge centres of the former squares (we have $4$ grids in total).
 Then the search results are merged, the summary data are given in Tab.\ref{tab5}.
-The quality ratios $\beta=N_{true}/N_{cand}$ are taken from the analysis of circle events with well defined background (Fig.\ref{ff7} and Tab.\ref{Tab4}).
-Now we can use them to estimate $N_{true}$ and corresponding statistical errors
+The quality ratios $\beta=n_{m}^{A}/N_{m}^{A}$ are taken from the analysis of circle events with well defined background (Fig.\ref{ff7} and Tab.\ref{Tab4}).
+Now we can use them to estimate $n_{m}^{A}$ and corresponding statistical errors

 It is seen the number of multiple systems decreases rapidly with their multiplicity: